 This ushered in a brand new era of 'contemporary' furniture designers and designs.

-The furniture which we see today is created by the climates that nourished the growth of nineteenth and twentieth-century architecture.
+The furniture which we see today is created by the climates that nourished the growth of 19th and 20th-century architecture.

 Thonet Bentwood Chairs